 Sarah Archdeacon, PA to DJ

-We are currently running a programme with Clore Leadership to develop disabled coaches to work across the arts in 2017-2018.
+In 2017-2018 We ran a programme with Clore Leadership to develop disabled coaches to work across the arts.